 Memorials for climbers from all around the world surround us.
 Some are simple piles of three or four stones.
 Some are more elaborate, chorten-like structures made of stones and mortar, incorporating commemorative plaques, and decorated with colorful streamers.
 A short distance behind us is the memorial for Scott Fisher who perished in an ill-fated expedition in 1996, described in Jon Krakauer’s excellent book Into Thin Air and depicted in the 2015 film Everest.

 Right in front of us is the memorial for Babu Chiri Sherpa, a legendary climber.
 The brass epitaph on his memorial lists his feats.
 He holds two records.
 In 1999 Babu Chiri stayed in a tent on the summit for 21 hours, without auxiliary oxygen.
 Most climbers stay at the summit only for a short time, as short as several minutes.
 Babu Chiri sang songs and talked on the walkie-talkie to keep himself awake because doctors had told him that he may not wake up, if he falls asleep on the summit.
 In 2000 Babu Chiri set another record by achieving the fastest ascent to the summit from the basecamp.
-In spite of his extraordinary mountain climbing skills, the mountain claimed his life for a careless mistake he made during his 11th attempt to reach the summit in 2001.
+In spite of his extraordinary mountain climbing skills, the mountain claimed his life for a careless step he took during his 11th attempt to reach the summit in 2001.
 He died, falling into a crevasse near Camp 2 while stepping backwards to take a photograph.

 After the rest at Everest Memorial we resume walking.
 Soon we reach a plane surrounded by mountain peaks.The ground is clayey, dark brown in color.
 At places the ground is covered by patches of dry grass.
 The ground is strewn by rocks all over.
 We walk a long way over the relatively flat ground.
 We go past several primitive huts made of stones, surrounded by stone walls.
 No body is living there now.
 Ngima tells us that sherpas own the huts.
 They will come during June and July to graze their yaks.
 I wonder what would ownership of huts mean here.